Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Experiments

-\textbf{Multi-modal Image-based Benchmarks.} We further evaluate the effectiveness of ACP on cross-modality perception and reasoning tasks.
+\textbf{Multi-modal Benchmarks.} We further evaluate the effectiveness of ACP on multi-modal perception and reasoning tasks.
 We adopt LLaVA-v1.5 with Vicuna-7B as our baseline.
-Table~\ref{tab:multi} (left) indicates that ACP significantly enhances model perception ability on the MME benchmark, achieving an 80.1 improvement, which exceeds the performance of LLaVA-v1.5 even with stronger language model backbones such as Vicuna-13B and LLama-3-8B.
+Table~\ref{tab:multi} indicates that ACP significantly enhances the model's perception ability on the MME benchmark, achieving an improvement of 80.1, which exceeds the performance of LLaVA-v1.5 even with stronger language model backbones such as Vicuna-13B and LLama-3-8B.
 Additionally, ACP improves performance on the widely recognized GQA reasoning benchmark.
-This validates the effectiveness of our method in cross-modality settings.
+These results validate the effectiveness of our method in cross-modality settings.

-\textbf{Comparison with Previous Methods.} We compare quantitatively with X-Paste~\cite{zhao2022x}, using CenterNet2 with ResNet-50 backbone and 1$\times$ training schedule.
-It should be noted that while X-Paste generates 100K images, we utilize only 50K generated images.
-Additionally, to ensure a fair comparison, both methods are trained on the same number of real images, i.e., 45K iterations with a batch size of 64 for X-Paste and 33.75K iterations with a batch size of 64 for ACP.
-Results in Table~\ref{tab:xp} (right) show a 1.3\% higher in AP$_r^{mask}$, demonstrating the superiority in synthesizing images with reasonable layouts, as opposed to composing training samples by pasting multiple synthesized instances onto a background.
+\textbf{Comparison with Previous Methods.} We conduct a quantitative comparison with X-Paste~\cite{zhao2022x} and MosaicFusion~\cite{xie2023mosaicfusion} using CenterNet2 with two backbones, ResNet-50 and Swin-B. Table~\ref{tab:xp} shows that ACP consistently achieves the highest AP$^{mask}$ on both backbones and strikes a strong balance between AP$^{mask}$ and AP$^{mask}_r$.
+When adjusting the rare ratio, ACP\textsuperscript{\ddag} can further enhance AP$^{mask}_r$ significantly.
+In contrast, X-Paste yields high AP$^{mask}$ but provides no additional gains on AP$^{mask}_r$ compared to the baseline.
+Meanwhile, MosaicFusion boosts AP$^{mask}_r$ but offers only modest AP$^{mask}$ improvements, and its advantage in rare categories diminishes when extended to all categories.
+While ACP's AP$^{mask}$ improvements over X-Paste are relatively modest, ACP achieves significant gains in AP$^{mask}_r$, enhancing the robustness and practicality of trained detectors.
+These results demonstrate the superiority of synthesizing images with reasonable layouts compared to composing training examples by pasting multiple synthesized instances onto a background.
+Efficiency analysis can be found in Appx.~\ref{app:efficiency-effectiveness}.